araneasweb/brainfuck-interpreter-gui/README.md

 + [kavehmz/brainfuck_examples](https://github.com/kavehmz/brainfuck_examples/tree/master) for tests.
 + [haskell-gi](https://github.com/haskell-gi) for a GUI. (well, bindings to a gui library more specifically)

 ## Video

 [Our MVP Video](https://drive.google.com/file/d/1bmb5Wfqyfk52jdlCS2s2ZvibwPv23d6g/view?usp=sharing)

 ## Guide to MVP

-Our MVP fulfills our proposal as we were able to successfully build a text editor and interpreter for Brainfuck using Haskell.
+Our MVP fulfills our proposal as we were able to successfully build a text editor and interpreter for Brainfuck using Haskell with all the features indicated in said proposal.
 Below, we've included a screenshot of our GUI for reference.

 ![GUI Example](./interpreter_gui_example.jpg)

 The textbox to the left is where users may input their Brainfuck code.
-It features syntax highlighting as shown in the the provided screenshot (+, >, and . are highlighted in different colours), as well as mismatched bracket detection.
+It features syntax highlighting as shown in the the provided screenshot (the bit manipulation, memory shifting, and IO tokens are each highlighted in different colours along with the brackets being coloured dependent on depth), as well as mismatched bracket detection.
 After pressing the run button, users will be shown the output of their code in the textbox in the upper right, our terminal, after it has been interpreted by our backend code.
 Should the code request user input, this can be written in the textbox below the terminal, and submitted by pressing "Send".
 Below are two links to our code base that show the implementation this functionality.
+As the code runs, a visual representation of the tape is also dynamically updated after every instruction, with the user able to shift their view of the tape to the left and right arbitrarily far.

 #### Main Brainfuck Parsing Functions:&nbsp;